Driving Under the Influence of Alcohol: Drinking and Driving LawsUpdated Dec. 25, 2020

-As alcohol is a depressant which effectively slows down brain function, it will impair your memory and reasoning skills.
+As alcohol is a depressant that effectively slows down brain function, it will impair your memory and reasoning skills.
 This may result in irrational behavior and illogical actions while driving.
 As you will already be working with insufficient information due to your impaired senses, you are likely to drive in a way that is inappropriate and unsafe based on current roadway conditions.
 Lack of reasoning ability is enough to seriously endanger you, even if your vision were not affected by alcohol.
 For instance, you may see that there is ice on the roadway but fail to reduce your speed, as your brain may not be able to access relevant memories from your driver’s training to recognize the danger.

 If your poor vision and lack of reasoning ability do not put you in considerable danger, your impaired judgment surely will.
 People who are under the influence of alcohol exercise notoriously bad judgment, often failing to recognize and respond to extremely hazardous situations.
 Going back to the above example: you may see the ice on the road and recognize that you should adjust your speed yet decide not to slow down anyway!
 Keep in mind that teenagers and young people are particularly susceptible to making alcohol-fueled bad judgment calls while driving.
 Learn more about how alcohol consumption will distort your emotions and impair your mind, in this essential article.